nathancarter/ge-lib/docs/drawing-symmetry-objects.md

    group object.
 If you provide a different factor here, it will make the nodes proportionately larger or smaller by multiplying their radius by this factor.
 Values should be positive.
+ * `cameraPos` - the default is undefined, which means that the renderer will make a sensible guess of where a good place to put the camera is.
+   If you want to control it yourself, pass an object with `x`, `y`, and `z` attributes, as in `set( 'cameraPos', { x : 2, y : 3, z : 4 } );`.
+ * `cameraUp` - If you provide no `cameraPos`, then in addition to guessing a sensible camera position, a sensible camera "up" vector is also inferred.
+   If you provide a `cameraPos` but do not provide an up vector, then (0,1,0) is assumed.
+If you like, you may also provide `cameraUp` in the same format as `cameraPos`.
+This setting is ignored if you do not provide `cameraPos`.

 ## A complete example